-Classic Tuscany… birthplace of the Renaissance, home to some of the world’s best cuisine, wine, and picture postcard landscapes.
-We’ll explore this magical land from the cobblestone streets and magnificent buildings of the ancient city of Florence to the countryside dotted with ancient castles, vineyard covered hillsides, and tiny walled towns that date to Roman times.
+Classic Tuscany… birthplace of the Renaissance, home to some of the world’s best cuisine, wine, and postcard landscapes.
+We’ll explore this magical land from the cobblestone streets and romantic squares of the historic city of Siena to the countryside dotted with ancient castles, vineyard covered hillsides, and tiny walled towns that date to Roman times.

 After Tuscany we walk into a completely different world of cuisine, culture and scenery as we journey to the Amalfi Coast, one of the most beautiful coastlines on the planet.
-You’ll explore tiny pastel villages perched precariously on impossibly steep hillsides that plunge into the blue water of the Mediterranean, and wander the amazing city of Pompeii, preserved by a volcanic eruption and covered in ash for almost 2000 years.
+You’ll explore tiny pastel villages perched precariously on impossibly steep hillsides that plunge into the blue water of the Mediterranean, discover new delights in the local food and wine scene, and wander the amazing city of Pompeii, preserved by a volcanic eruption and covered in ash for almost 2000 years.

 True to our “get lost” philosophy, we’ll ease into the pulse of the Italian experience and find the real Italy.

-You’ll be pampered with premier 3 and 4-Star accommodations, local guides to show you the secrets of the area, private transfers, and a Go Get Lost tour leader to make it all run smoothly.
+You’ll be pampered with premier 4-Star accommodations, local guides to show you the secrets of the area, and a Go Get Lost tour leader to make it all run smoothly.

 Tour Dates & Pricing

 Day 1 - Siena and the Chianti